EllisBale/MindFlip/docs/testing/functionalTesting.md

-Reset Level (feature) Expected Result: Current level resets and shuffles again.
+Reset Level (feature) Expected Result: Current level resets and shuffles again as well as resetting the moves text back to 1.
 Status:      Description:

 Max level is complete and sends user to level 1 (feature) Expected Result: Sends the user back to level 1.
+Status:      Description:

+How to play (feature) Expected Result: When clicked on it open up a modal explaining how to play the game.
 Status:      Description: